Marigold

 For complex forms, accordions can group related fields into sections, reducing visual clutter and making the completion process more intuitive.
 This is particularly beneficial for multi-step or conditional forms where not all fields need to be shown at once.

-Multiple Expanded
+Multiple expanded

 With the multiple expanded mode, you can collapse and hide items as needed while keeping several sections open at the same time.
 You can also set one or more defaultExpandedKeys.
 Use a multiple expanded accordion when users need to view several sections simultaneously, such as comparing information or accessing related FAQs.
 It works best when the content is concise and users benefit from having multiple sections open at once without losing context.